Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Tags the student with id `ID`.
 * The `ID` refers to the alphanumeric string on the left of Name
 * The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* `TAGS` must be alphabetic without spaces.
+* `TAG` must be alphabetic without spaces.
 It is the existing tag that you intend to edit.
 This parameter must exactly match the current tag assigned to the student.
 * `RESULTING_TAG` is the new tag that will replace the existing TAG.